Hesdin Hall - Accommodation

 Back inside, right of the kitchen is the living room, with an original tiled fireplace (not used), a seat in the bay window, and colourful sofas and chairs.
 This is such an elegant room, a quiet space at the front of the house where you might gather for afternoon tea, or for a chat in the evening.

-Off the kitchen a wide hallway leads to the main staircase and to a snug/movie room, with a humongous screen and ample comfy seating.
-Across the hall is the library, another quiet space, with a tiled fireplace (not working) and a window seat where you can sit and daydream.
+Off the kitchen a wide hallway leads to the main staircase and to a gaming zone/movie room, with a humongous screen, gaming chairs, an X-box and aracade games.
+Across the hall is the games room where you can play table football and air hockey and browse the Hesdin History Wall.
 Doors lead back through to the kitchen and dining area; this is a great house for hide and seek!

 We just love that old-meets-new look here; it's things like the contemporary chandeliers on the landings and hallways that give the house its unique character; white walls and black woodwork throughout keep the background simple, whilst sumptuous furnishings bring colour and sophistication.
 The feels are gentle and relaxing, it's crisp and uncluttered whilst the thick old beams and ornate coving add a certain homeliness.

 At the top of the garden in a separate building there's a games room with a pool table and a big TV.
 At the front of Hesdin Hall there's a private field where you can gather for leisurely picnics or a game of rounders.
 This is such a special place to stay, to come and make magical memories.
 Book today!